Code-Institute-Submissions/crockpot/readme.md

 - Make ingredient quantity a function of serving portion (so you could add a recipe to your menu with a specific serving portion in mind)
 - Implement a rating/user comments section for each recipe
 - Functional social media links in the footer (currently they just redirect to the main social media site as Crockpot isn't a real company!)
-- Reminders of log in credentials if user has forgotten them
+- A way to remind users of log in credentials if they have forgotten them

 ## Technologies used
 ### Languages and frameworks